 1960s Trapezium Desk Lamp

-Materials: Black painted metal base.
-Chromed metal.
-Black painted metal lampshade, white painted inside.
+Materials: Black painted flat rectangular metal (iron) base.
+Chromed metal (iron) square rods.
+Black painted iron trapezium lampshade, white painted inside.
+Chrome ornamental nuts.
 Some plastic parts.
 Brass socket.

 Height: 26 cm / 10.23”